Halton police officers injured in ByWard Market attack | CBC News

 Visiting officers were off-duty at time of assault, Ottawa police say

-In a news release issued Monday afternoon, Ottawa police confirmed the assault occurred around 1:45 a.m. on York Street between Sussex Drive and Dalhousie Street.
+In a news release issued Monday afternoon, Ottawa police confirmed the assault occurred around 1:45 a.m. on York Street between Sussex Drive and Dalhousie Street in the ByWard Market.

 Both of the injured men were transported to hospital with serious injuries, Ottawa police said.

 A 25-year-old Ottawa man is facing two counts of aggravated assault.
-He is due to appear in court Monday afternoon.
+He was due to appear in court Monday afternoon.

 Police said further charges could follow as the investigation continues.